Love, Hate and the Velveteen Rabbit

 Golden Key #12 says "We Become Who We Really Are When We Learn to Love Ourselves.
 When We Love Ourselves Unconditionally, We Become Real.
 When We Become Real, We Create Happiness."
 The act of loving yourself allows you to exist as your True Creative Self, which is a state of empowerment in which you can harness your creative energy to pursue your dreams, live in peace and create a life of everlasting happiness.

 Like the children’s story about a velveteen rabbit that becomes real when he is loved, we all seek love.
 But in real life, it is when we learn to give it to ourselves that we become real, and that we have the abundance of love available to change the world.
+Because we cannot give to others, what we don't possess.

-Own it, nurture it, become it - and then share that most precious commodity with your family, community and world!
+Own it, nurture it, become it - and then share that most precious commodity with your family, community and world.
 There is a major shortage at the moment.